 Scripture informs each of the four sections that make up the DPG to direct us in evangelistic prayer, accounting for our enemy’s tactics in spiritual warfare, and interceding for our fellow saints in the great missionary endeavor of Christ’s church.

 No doubt the greatest prayer book God has given us is the 150 psalms.
 As God’s revelation, the psalms expose us to the multifaceted character of our glorious Father in heaven.
 The psalms widen our vocabulary by which we address God.
 The psalms enrich our prayer lives.
 They give voice to the human condition in all its complexity.
-They break the mold of a prayer list typically dominated by parochial concerns for self and our orbits of life that revolve around ourselves.
+They break the mold of a prayer list typically dominated by parochial concerns.

 This Psalter DPG employs that great prayer book of the church.
 In order to follow the structure in the Manual, it arranges the 150 psalms into two books, each book 72 days of prayer, organized according to six days a week for 12 weeks.
 The Psalter DPG can be used in conjunction with the Manual’s DPG, as an alternative to Scripture texts, topics and prayers found there.
 Or, it can stand alone to direct us in strategic prayer outreach.
 One advantage to using the Psalter DPG along with that found in the Manual is to include the training and various ideas of the Manual for moving toward others for the cause of the gospel.